Derek A. Paley: Research

 His work includes developing distributed control algorithms, conducting hypothesis-driven studies on biological collectives, and optimizing sensor networks for environmental monitoring.
-His research has been funded by agencies such as DARPA, the Army Research Laboratory (ARL), and the Office of Naval Research (ONR), with total funding exceeding $23 million.
+His research has been funded by agencies such as DARPA, the Army Research Laboratory (ARL), and the Office of Naval Research (ONR), with total funding exceeding $25 million since 2007.

 Paley's research integrates dynamics, estimation, and control theory to address challenges in autonomous robotics, mobile sensor networks, and bioinspired engineering.

-He has published in the fields of dynamics and controls, with over 100 peer-reviewed articles and his work has been cited more than 8,000 times, with an h-index of 38 as of 2024.

-In 2021, he explored autonomous scooters as part of his research in robotics and artificial intelligence.
 His interest in autonomous systems began in the late 1990s when he encountered autonomous underwater vehicles, which led him to pursue graduate studies in control systems.
 Paley's recent work involves developing self-driving scooters, focusing on their ability to reposition themselves for greater convenience in shared spaces like college campuses.

-Paley and his students have built prototypes of autonomous scooters equipped with sensors, working towards a goal of enabling scooters to travel short distances autonomously.

 Paley and his team have developed fish-inspired underwater vehicles with flexible tails powered by electric motors and momentum wheels.
 These robots are designed to mimic real fish movements and respond to hydrodynamic signals, including vortices generated by nearby "fish."